A Jewish Argument against the Qur’an.

 https://jewsforjudaism.org/knowledge/articles/almah-virgin-and-parthenos

-We as Muslims could agree with our Christian apologist and say look ‘almah’likely means ‘virgin’ and that is good enough.
+We as Muslims could agree with our Christian apologist and say look, ‘almah’likely means ‘virgin’ and that is good enough.

-The reason that is not good enough is that the author of the ‘Gospel According to Matthew’ had made some huge blunders when being reliant upon the Greek Septuagint.
+The reason that it is not good enough is that the author of the ‘Gospel According to Matthew’ had made some huge blunders when being reliant upon the Greek Septuagint.

 “When they drew near Jerusalem and came to Bethphage on the Mount of Olives, Jesus sent two disciples, saying to them, “Go into the village opposite you, and immediately you will find an ass tethered, and a colt with her.
 Untie them and bring them here to me.
 And if anyone should say anything to you, reply, ‘The master has need of them.’
 Then he will send them at once.
 “This happened so that what had been spoken through the prophet might be fulfilled: Say to daughter Zion, ‘Behold, your king comes to you, meek and riding on an ass, and on a colt, the foal of a beast of burden.’
 “The disciples went and did as Jesus had ordered them.
 They brought the ass and the colt and laid their cloaks over them, and he sat upon them.
 The huge crowd spread their cloaks on the road, while others cut branches from the trees and strewed them on the road.
 The crowds preceding him and those following kept crying out and saying: “Hosanna to the Son of David; blessed is he who comes in the name of the Lord; hosanna in the highest.”
 And when he entered Jerusalem the whole city was shaken and asked, “Who is this?
 “And the crowds replied, “This is Jesus the prophet, from Nazareth in Galilee.”
-(Matthew 21:1-11)This is disastrous.
-It is disastrous on several accounts.
-Whoever wrote the Gospel according to Matthew couldn’t have known the original Hebrew text.
-Instead, the Greek Septuagint was relied upon resulting in the mistaken belief that the so-called “prophecy” was about Jesus riding upon two donkeys!
+(Matthew 21:1-11)

-Again look at what Christian scholars have had to say about the matter.
+Again, look at what Christian scholars have had to say about the matter.

 4-5] The prophet: this fulfillment citation is actually composed of two distinct Old Testament texts, Isaiah 62:11 (Say to daughter Zion) and Zechariah 9:9.
 The ass and the colt are the same animal in the prophecy, mentioned twice in different ways, the common Hebrew literary device of poetic parallelism.
 Matthew takes them as two is one of the reasons why some scholars think that he was a Gentile rather than a Jewish Christian who would presumably not make that mistake (see Introduction).